 Huntington Hills Shinny Hockey – (indoor) Players cannot be registered in organized hockey.
 Non-competitive program.
 Basic skating and full gear required.
 Program runs once a week in 3 consecutive sections.
 Kids can register for all sections or just one or two.
 7-11 year olds.

-Rosemont Community Association (by confederation park) hosts a once a week during outdoor rink season.
+Rosemont Community Association (by confederation park) hosts a once a week outdoor shinny program for kids 6-12 years old during outdoor rink season.
+Starts in early January each year.

 HVCA Outdoor Hockey Program – Organized by the Hidden Valley Community Association.
 Volunteer commitment required.
 Ages 6-14.